CoverGenius/django-reactive/README.rst

 Motivation
 ----------

-In my opinion, `JSON types <https://www.postgresql.org/docs/10/datatype-json.html>`_ is an very useful feature of Postgres which allows to combine relational and non-relational approaches to storing data.
-In many cases it leads to simpler database design.
+`JSON types <https://www.postgresql.org/docs/10/datatype-json.html>`_ is a cool feature of Postgres that allows combining both relational and non-relational approaches to storing data together.
+In most cases it would lead to a simpler database design.

-The `JSONField  <https://docs.djangoproject.com/en/2.1/ref/contrib/postgres/fields/#jsonfield>`_ in Django provides a nice way of integrating **json** and **jsonb** Postgres types with the ORM.
-ORM can even include JSON fields in database queries. **jsonb** type also offers a way of indexing JSON documents.
+The `JSONField  <https://docs.djangoproject.com/en/2.1/ref/contrib/postgres/fields/#jsonfield>`_ in Django provides a nice way of integrating **json** and **jsonb** Postgres types inside the ORM.
+ORM can even utilise JSON fields to perform database queries. **jsonb** type also offers indexing for JSON documents.
 That makes it a powerful tool in the application design and opens a wide range of use cases, e.g. polymorphic behaviour, storing complex hierarchies and lists of related entities.

-However, the main limitation of JSONField in Django is that it does not offer a good way of configuring such objects in default admin UI.
-Defining JSON objects inside the textarea is not practical for most use cases. django-reactive tries to address this problem by offering an integration between JSONField and an awesome `react-jsonschema-form <https://github.com/mozilla-services/react-jsonschema-form>`_ (RJSF) JS library and Python's `jsonschema <https://github.com/Julian/jsonschema>` for backend validation.
-Such integration from our practice can significantly reduce an amount of work you need to spend on building custom forms for JSONField types.
+However, the main limitation of JSONField in Django is that it does not offer a good way of managing such objects in the default admin UI.
+Defining JSON objects inside the textarea is not practical for most use cases. django-reactive tries to address this problem by offering an integration between JSONField and the awesome `react-jsonschema-form <https://github.com/mozilla-services/react-jsonschema-form>`_ (RJSF) JavaScript library.
+It also uses Python `jsonschema <https://github.com/Julian/jsonschema>` library for backend validation.
+Such integration from our practice can significantly reduce an amount of work you need to do to build custom forms for JSONField types.

-In this case developers only need to define a JSON schema for such field and optionally UI schema to modify UI of such forms.
+In most cases developers would only need to define a JSON schema configuration for such field and optionally UI schema to modify UI for those forms.

-A simple example is shown below:
+A simple use case is demosntrated below:

 .. code-block:: python